KediyaVis/Regression/NaiveBayes/Intro.md

  **Mini Exercise:**
 - *If you saw the word “Free” in an email, would you consider it spammy?
 Why?*
+- *Congratulations, you won a prize!* — Spam or Not Spam?
 ---

 ## 5. Transition to Next Section